Pre-K Classes

 1. Free Play: Just like in our 2-year-old and 3-year-old classes, Free Play is how the day begins in our Pre-K rooms.
 Several activity centers are available, including an ever-changing craft that can mix a child’s creativity with glue, recycled materials, paint, and whatever our wonderful teachers have up their sleeves.
 Each craft gives the student an opportunity to work on writing, as they are responsible for labeling their work with their names.
 Other areas include large blocks, role playing, sensory tables, a reading nook, and, of course, homemade playdough.

 2. Circle Time: Preschool days are often a wave of ups and downs, and circle time takes it literally.
 After moving about the room during independent Free Play, Circle Time is a calm way to engage the class as a collective group.
-Powered by the weeks theme, our teachers engage the students with books, activities, and music.
+Powered by the current theme, our teachers engage the students with books, activities, and music.
 Without breaking a sweat, the Pre-K students learn pre-reading skills, social norms, classroom behavior, and about each other.

-6. Story Time: Another opportunity for circle time, Story Time involves a story that fits with the week’s theme and is often read by the co-oping parent.
+5. Story Time: Another opportunity for circle time, Story Time involves a story that fits with the theme and is often read by the co-oping parent.
 Children learn to sit quietly with their peers (a tough skill, but a good one!) as they learn more about the world and the people and creatures in it.

 Physical Development